 There is NO statute of limitations on the failure to file and report payroll taxes (Social Security, Medicare, Unemployment, withheld income taxes).
-There also is no statue of limitations on assessment of tax, penalties and interest when a false tax return is filed.
+There also is no statute of limitations on assessment of tax, penalties and interest when a false tax return is filed.
 Household employment taxes are remitted with the employer’s personal 1040 income tax return.
 Any household employer who did not pay these taxes has de jure submitted a false tax return, and thus are subject to a penalty for not paying taxes.

 If you owe tax and don’t file on time, according to IRS regulations, penalties are assessed and added to your bill.
 Penalties are in addition to BOTH the tax due and the interest on the past due tax.
 The total penalties for filing taxes late is usually 5% of the tax owed for each month, or part of a month, that your return is late up to five months (25%).
 If your return is over 60 days late, the minimum penalty for late filing is the smaller of $100 or 100 percent of the tax owed.